Skip to Main Content

 You can copy the files from the "Shared with me" folder to your new Google Drive account automatically or manually.

-The automatic option is preferable in most cases because it involves no manual work and provides fast and precise results.
+The automatic option is preferable because it involves no manual work and provides fast and precise results.
 Use VaultMe if you want the job to be done quickly and efficiently.
 With VaultMe, you will be able to copy both the files from the "Shared with me" folder and all shared drives that you have been added to

 Regardless of the method chosen, this guide provides comprehensive instructions to ensure a smooth transition of your important documents.